 What are the responsibilities and job description for the Essential Needs Coordinator - Massachusetts College of Liberal Arts position at Massachusetts College of Liberal Arts?

-Location: North Adams, MA Category: Student Employment Posted On: Wed Aug 7 2024 Job Description:
+Location: North Adams, MA Category: Student Employment Job Type: Part-time Temporary Posted On: Fri May 15 2026 Job Description:

-Working with students to ensure their basic needs are met
+Working and interacting with students to ensure their basic needs are met

 Designing and managing the Center